homeskies/uw_gazebo/README.md

 ## Installation

 In order to simulate the external head camera, you'll need to clone  [PAL Robotics' Gazebo plugin](https://github.com/pal-robotics/realsense_gazebo_plugin) into the workspace.
+To make sure you have the dependencies

+    wstool init <path_to_workspace> <path_to_uw_gazebo>/.rosinstall

+If you've already run `wstool` in your workspace, merge the new dependencies with

+    wstool merge -t <path_to_workspace>/src <path_to_uw_gazebo>/.rosinstall
+    cd src
+    wstool update

 ## Usage